jorgebastida/gordon/docs/_build/html/_sources/lambdas.txt

 Why the current alias is important?
 ------------------------------------

-The ``Current`` alias gordon creates pointing to your most recent lambda is really important.
+The ``current`` alias gordon creates pointing to your most recent lambda is really important.
-When gordon creates a new event sources (like S3, Dynamo or Kinesis), it'll make those call the lambda aliased as ``Current`` instead of the ``$LATEST``.
+When gordon creates a new event sources (like S3, Dynamo or Kinesis), it'll make those call the lambda aliased as ``current`` instead of the ``$LATEST``.

-This is really important to know, because it enables you to (in case of neccesary) change your ``Current`` alias to point any previous version of the same lambda without needing to re-configure all related event sources.
+This is really important to know, because it enables you to (in case of neccesary) change your ``current`` alias to point to any previous version of the same lambda without needing to re-configure all related event sources.

-Any subsequent deploy to the same stage will point the ``Current`` alias to your latest function.
+Any subsequent deploy to the same stage will point the ``current`` alias to your latest function.

 For more information you can read `AWS Lambda Function Versioning and Aliases <http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html>`_.